buanet/docs/docs/projects/iobroker-docker-image/docs.md

 As this updates will still be included in an actual ioBroker Docker Image, it might be a best practice attempt to simply recreate your container with the actual image instead ob applying the updates manually on the command line.

 #### ioBroker Adapter updates
 Typically you will be notified about and can install these updates in the ioBroker admin interface.
-See [official ioBroker documentation](https://www.iobroker.net/#en/documentation) for details.
+See [Official ioBroker Docs](https://www.iobroker.net/#en/documentation) for details.

 #### ioBroker js-controller (core) updates
 Typically you will be notified about js-controller updates in the ioBroker admin interface.
 As ioBroker has to be stopped to apply these updates it is not able to install it from the admin interface.
 You have to do it manually on the containers command line.